Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models/README.md

 * Testing on the RealToxicityPrompts Dataset

-    * Download the RealToxicityPrompts dataset: https://allenai.org/data/real-toxicity-prompts and copy/soft-link the dataset file to `./rtp_prompts.jsonl`.
+    * Download the [RealToxicityPrompts dataset](https://allenai.org/data/real-toxicity-prompts) and copy/soft-link the dataset file to `./rtp_prompts.jsonl`.

       The `inference.py` will read the dataset, filter out prompts with `challenging = True` and ask the model to generate the continuation for each prompt.